BenOkojie/BenOkojie/README.md

 # 👋 Hi there!

 I’m a developer who enjoys building **user-facing software** — from apps to games!
 💻 My tech stack right now?
-Pure vibes 🌊 — experimenting, exploring, and having fun along the way.
+Usually frontend react and anything on the backend is odne via python still experimenting and learning.

 ### 🚀 What I’m working on
 - Improving my **system design** skills